greuters/jekyll-travel-blog/README.md

     $ npm ci
 ```

-5. Make sure to set `baseurl` correctly to deploy on Github Pages.
-If you build an organization or user site, remove it alltogether.
+5. Make sure to set `baseurl` correctly in both `_config.yml` and `package.json`.
+To deploy on Github Pages: if you build an organization or user site, remove it alltogether.
 For project sites, specify the repository name after an initial `/`.

+   **Note:** http-server, used to serve your site during development, does not support a base url yet but should do so with the next release (date not announced yet).
+For the moment, a workaround is provided in `package.json` to build project sites locally.

 To get upstream changes, sync your fork e.g. on [Github](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork)
 and run `npm ci` again.